kristianmandrup/gpt-teamwork/Readme.md

 - `@gpt-team/ui-agent` with responsibility to deliver UI functionality
 - `@gpt-team/api-agent` with responsibility to deliver API functionality
+- `@gpt-team/fs-writer` with responsibility to extract file info from deliverables and write to file system

 ### Config

 ### Shared Libs